M6(GPT)3: Generating Multitrack Modifiable Multi-Minute MIDI Music from Text using Genetic algorithms, Probabilistic methods and GPT Models in any Progression and Time Signature: Evolutionary Melodic Track Generator

 where: \begin{itemize} \item \( x \) is the melodic sequence, \item \( n \) is the number of features being measured in the sequence, \item \( w_i \) is the weight for $i$-th feature, \item \( \sigma_i \) is the standard deviation value for $i$-th feature, \item \( \mu_i \) is the desired value for $i$-th feature, \item \( r_i \) is the measured value of $i$-th feature in the sequence. \end{itemize}

-To ensure harmonic coherence in a multitrack composition, we add another metric to assess dissonance between distinct tracks.
-Our scoring method, based on \cite{liu2012polyphonic}, addresses these issues and also accounts for rests in one of the tracks.
-We evaluate intervals between distinct tracks modulo 12 at each index using scores from \cref{tab:harmony_intervals}.
-The total score is computed as the average of these individual scores.
-Finally, we normalize the average score for the entire song $a_e$ using the $tanh$ function as detailed in \cref{eq:normalization}.
+To ensure harmonic coherence in multitrack compositions, we introduce a metric to assess inter-track dissonance.
+Based on \cite{liu2012polyphonic}, our method accounts for rests and evaluates intervals modulo 12 using \cref{tab:harmony_intervals}.
+The total score is the average of these values, normalized via the $tanh$ function as in \cref{eq:normalization}.

 The scoring system yields a range from -30 to 15 before normalization.
 To ensure that the highest scores do not disproportionately influence the results, we used 10 as the denominator in the normalization function.
 This approach rewards a variety of pleasing interval combinations while modestly favoring the most harmonic ones.
 Conversely, dissonances incur a swift penalty.